EthanHolleman/site_dev/content/printed/_index.md

 to print your part I am happy to export my slicer profiles and send them to you upon request.

-## Estimates

-Since each printed object is unique I cannot provide an estimated cost to print your object without first looking at your model's files.
-Once you have your files in hand (these can be `.stl`, `.3mf`, `.obj` or `.step` files) please email your files to **printed@ethanholleman.com**, or message me via discord **Hollebread#4185** along with your choice of color for each part and any specific requests.
-I'll get back to you with an estimate most likely within 24 hours.

 ## Available filaments

 Below are filaments I currently have on hand.
 I do most of my printed with FusionFilaments HTPLA which is a high strength, high temperature resistance